Monday, December 23, 2013

 Tay summed up all three eras of power here, in three short sentences: “In Luang Prabang, French responsible.
 Then America responsible.
 Then Lao responsible."

 When control of Luang Prabang shifted for the last time, it meant the end of Tay’s 23 year military career.
 When the communists took control of Luang Prabang in 1975, the RLA ceased to exist, and Tay was stripped of his military rank.
-He was sent into the infamous 're-education' camps.
+He was sent into the 're-education' camps.
 Imprisoned far from his family, he won't talk about those years.
 But everyone knows conditions were bad in those prisons, and some prisoners died.
 Tay survived.

 When he was finally released five years later, Tay made his way back to Luang Prabang.
 Barred from working any government job, he sold ice cream for a while.
 Then foreign tourists began returning to Luang Prabang, and his language skills served him again.